sleepyfran/itunespy/README.md

 Each request has some parameters that you need to know.
 Searches has these:

     term: The URL-encoded text string you want to search for.
 Example: Steven Wilson.
             The function will take care of spaces so you don't have to.
     country: The two-letter country code for the store you want to search.
             For a full list of the codes: http://en.wikipedia.org/wiki/%20ISO_3166-1_alpha-2
     media: The media type you want to search for.
 Since this module is made for music I recommend leaving it blank.
     entity: The type of results you want returned, relative to the specified media type.
 Example: musicArtist.
             Full list: musicArtist, musicTrack, album, musicVideo, mix, song
     attribute: The attribute you want to search for in the stores, relative to the specified media type.
     limit: The number of search results you want the iTunes Store to return.

 **Note**: Only the *term* is obligatory, the other ones have default values that will be used in case you don't provide any.
-**Note 2**: In specific searches, like search_artist or search_album, etc, don't change entity, since it's configure inside the function to retrieve an specific entity.
+**Note 2**: In specific searches, like *search_artist* or *search_album*, etc, don't change entity, since it's configure inside the function to retrieve an specific entity.

 For lookups, the same parameters apply except for *term*, that changes to a couple of id fields: